waawal/cashkam-meta/internal-api/objects.rst

 Main Objects
 ============

 `JSON`-notated objects returned by some of the API methods.
+Please note that this representation does not reflect the schemas used for the storage of this data.

 User Object
 -----------